 Skip to content

-In this example, conjugate heat transfer (CHT) in a quasi-2D Taylor-Couette flow is considered.
+In this example, conjugate heat transfer (CHT) in a quasi-2D Taylor-Couette flow is simulated.

 Model definition